The Role of Artificial Intelligence (AI) in Logistics

 What is Artificial Intelligence

-In simple terms, Artificial Intelligence (AI) is the ability of a machine (or a combination of different machines) to make intelligent decisions (similar to what humans can take) based on the available dataset.
-Such machines have the ability to learn on their own to make more corrective decisions based on the decisions they took and the collected data.
+In simple terms, Artificial Intelligence (AI) is the ability of a machine (or a combination of different devices) to make intelligent decisions (similar to what humans can take) based on the available dataset.
+Such machines can learn on their own to make more corrective decisions based on the choices they made along with the collected data.
 This process of self-learning by machines is also known as machine learning.

 How AI making the Warehouses More Advanced